sowcow/blog/content/posts/jesus-of-nazareth.md

 - like I guess all Zeffirelli movies this one has beautiful nature shots
 - also some interesting shots overall
-- there is some flavor to judea in the movie but maybe less about characters and more about smaller occasions
+- there is some flavor to Judea in the movie but maybe less about characters and more about smaller occasions
 - like in all Zeffirelli movies the beginning is not as interesting for me as when things get going
 - I have an impression that the beginning is very feminine in some way too
 - unrelated to that in the beginning there is so much talking without blinking and in some special/magical fashion (especially noticable given me loosing remainings of enchantment of religion just recently while looking at religious officials opening a warrior monument that may be controversial)